Bates CARE Collaborative (BCC)

 - Wayne Assing, Director of Counseling and Psychological Services

-- Brenna Callahan, Student Health Support and Outreach Specialist
+- Brenna Callahan, Associate Director of Health Services for Student Support

 - Donald Dearborn, Associate Dean of the Faculty